 UTILITY BILL ASSISTANCE PROGRAM: THIS PROGRAM APPLIES ONLY TO CITY OF MOUNTAIN VIEW RESIDENTIAL CUSTOMERS WHOSE NAME APPEARS ON THE BILL FOR WATER, SEWER, TRASH.
 Please complete the application (found here), sign and return by mail or drop off into the utility payment drop box (around the stairs to the left of the front entrance) at City Hall, 500 Castro Street, Mountain View.
 Please allow 2-4 weeks for review and notification email.

 To submit your application electronically, please click here.

 Click here for application forms in Chinese, Russian and Spanish.

 The City of Mountain View provides water, wastewater and trash & recycling services and bills residents and businesses according to annual rates approved by the City Council.
-The Council is scheduled to adopt the Fiscal Year 2018-19 rates on June 19, 2018.
-A Proposition 218 Notice was mailed by May 4, 2018.
+The City Council held a public hearing for the recommended Fiscal Year 2022-23 rates on June 28, 2022.
+A Proposition 218 Notice was mailed by May 13, 2022.